-# How to Contribute to Rundeck Documentation
+# Contribute to Rundeck Documentation

 Just like our Rundeck Open Source solution, Rundeck Documentation is a shared resource that anyone can help contribute to.
 Anything from typo’s to feature clarifications are a helpful way to give back to the Rundeck community.